Tips To Help Couples Stop Fighting Over Money

 Carter recalls that when he and his wife were planning their wedding, the minister declined to perform the ceremony unless they met with him three times beforehand.

 “Guess what he talked about – money,” Carter says.
-“He said money can cause a lot of problems in a marriage.
-When the wolves are at the door, couples stress, argue, and often break up.”
+“He said money can cause a lot of problems even in a healthy marriage.
+When the wolves are at the door because of student loans, excessive debt, maxed out credit cards, etc., couples stress, argue, and often break up.”

-In fact, 20 percent of couples say that financial decisions cause tension in their relationships every day, and 31 percent say money issues lead to stress weekly, according to a survey by the American Institute of CPAs and the Ad Council.
+In fact, 20 percent of couples say that financial problems and decisions cause tension in their relationships every day, especially in the first year of marriage, and 31 percent say money issues lead to stress weekly, according to a survey by the American Institute of CPAs and the Ad Council.

 The key is for couples to get on the same page about money, Carter says.
 Tensions can’t help but grow if one spouse is extraordinarily frugal while the other is a spendthrift.